ScrollPrize/scrollprize-website/docs/26_grandprize.md

 <div className="ml-8 mb-4">Do things that are available in lesser quantities afford more pleasure than those available in abundance?
 Our author thinks not: <em>“as too in the case of food, we do not right away believe things that are scarce to be absolutely more pleasant than those which are abundant.”</em> However, is it easier for us naturally to do without things that are plentiful? <em>“Such questions will be considered frequently.”</em></div>

 <div className="ml-8 mb-4">Since this is the end of a scroll, this phrasing may suggest that more is coming in subsequent books of the same work.
-At the beginning of the first text, a certain Xenophantos is mentioned, perhaps the same man — presumably a musician — also mentioned by Philodemus in his work <em>On Music</em>.</div>
+At the beginning of the first text, a certain Xenophantus is mentioned, perhaps the same man — presumably a musician — also mentioned by Philodemus in his work <em>On Music</em>.</div>

 [Philodemus](https://plato.stanford.edu/entries/philodemus/), of the Epicurean school, is thought to have been the philosopher-in-residence of the villa, working in the small library in which the scrolls were found.